McGILL BIRD OBSERVATORY

 Ageing and sexing details:

-The solid black cap shown in the photos below is indicative of an after-second-year male, but to confirm age and sex it is advisable to consider the wing and tail too.
+The solid black cap and golden throat shown in the photos below is indicative of an after-second-year male, but to confirm age and sex it is advisable to consider the wing and tail too.

 After-second-year birds have greenish edging on the primary coverts, but it is often fairly dull and narrow.